 Oats have been used in baths for ages to soothe itchy and irritated skin and can help sunburnt skin as well.
 Colloidal oatmeal becomes a sticky gooey mass when it’s mixed with water.
 This can coat your skin and seal in moisture.
 The gluten present in oats is thought to be responsible for this moisturizing and soothing property.19 20

 What to do: Add sufficient colloidal oats to your bath so that it turns a milky white color.
-Generally, 2 to 3 cups should do the trick.
-Now enjoy a soothing soak.
+Generally, 2 to 3

 Take Precautions To Prevent Sunburn